Prince William and Kate Middleton security measure for 'biological warfare'

-Prince William and Kate Middleton have a panic room and secret tunnels installed at their Kensington Palace home to protect them from ‘biological warefare’.
+Prince William and Kate Middleton have a panic room and secret tunnels installed at their Kensington Palace home to protect them from ‘biological warfare’.

-- Prince William and Kate Middleton have a panic room and escape tunnel at Kensington Palace to protect them from ‘biological warefare’.
+- Prince William and Kate Middleton have a panic room and escape tunnel at Kensington Palace to protect them from ‘biological warfare’.

 - The Duke and Duchess of Cambridge have high-tech security features on their Kensington Palace home.

-- This royal news comes as Kate Middleton sports rugby gear as she REPLACES Prince Harry in huge role.
+- This royal news comes after Kate Middleton sported rugby gear as she REPLACED Prince Harry in huge role.

 Prince William and Kate Middleton have a high-tech panic room and secret tunnel installed at their Kensington Palace home.